ARM-DOE/ADI/README.md

 - Run Python version of example1
-  - each time make sure there is no previous written netCDF file in the output directory
+  - remove any existing output netCDF files located in the output directories `rm  /vagrant/data/datastream/sbs/sbsadimetexample1S2.a1/sbsadimetexample1S2.a1.20110401.000000.cdf` `rm  /vagrant/data/datastream/sbs/sbsadicpcexample1S2.a1/sbsadicpcexample1S2.a1.20110401.000000.cdf`
   - go to the /home/vagrant/adi_home/dev/vap/src/adi_example1_py directory
   - run `python adi_example1_vap.py -s sbs -f S2 -b 20110401 -e 20110402 -D 2 -R`
-  - The output created is same as for the C run:
+  - The output files created are:
     /vagrant/data/datastream/sbs/sbsadicpcexample1S2.a1/sbsadicpcexample1S2.a1.20110401.000000.cdf
     /vagrant/data/datastream/sbs/sbsadimetexample1S2.a1/sbsadimetexample1S2.a1.20110401.000000.cdf
     They can also be acccessed from host machine